-[1:24:05]

-Gregg Whelan: So we decided that we would just not do it anymore, and any anybody that was interested in Everest, or us, we'd say, oh, we're doing this new thing, or, why don't you support a new thing?
+So we decided that we would just not do it anymore, and anybody that was interested in Everest, or us, we'd say, oh, we're doing this new thing, or, why don't you support a new thing?
 And so I remember making that quite clear decision at the time, which means that we've never toured.
 There's only been a few showings of Everest as you rightly pointed out, and we’ve not toured.
 We then went through a period where we'd show things for many years.
 If we’d got something up and going and it worked, we would just sort of have it for years, and we'd show some of those things for years and years [laughs].
 So Everest just didn't get into our time of working and touring together.
-So there is this sort of thought of, oh you could show it again.
+So there is this thought of, ‘oh you could show it again’.
 And I think each time we show it it's - I mean the one that we did 5 years ago with you guys, with you Jonathan, there’d been a really big gap and you know, the world's a different place.
 The world was a different place then, it's different again now, we’re different people, or you know, these versions of ourselves in our fifties you know, and getting that out of the box and just doing it may no longer be appropriate.
 Not - maybe just for us, in terms of how - but getting it out of the box and working on it, shifting it, changing it.
-Yeah, it is one of those pieces, we don't have that many pieces where there's a sort of defined script, like you call it a ‘play’ in your questions, and it operates like a play.
-So it's got that structure and you could - and don't have many of them actually where you go, oh look, there it is, it's all written out, and you go and do it.
+It is one of those pieces, we don't have that many pieces where there's a defined script, like you call it a ‘play’ in your questions, and it operates like a play.
+So it's got that structure and we don't have many of them actually where you go, ‘oh look, there it is, it's all written out’, and you go and do it.
 So perhaps.
-And perhaps there's sort of other - there might be ways of thinking it through in terms of where it goes, you know, this thing about the space, if it was to go into a particular space or we reworked it for a particular environment or occasion or moment.
+And perhaps there might be ways of thinking it through in terms of where it goes, you know, this thing about the space, if it was to go into a particular space or we reworked it for a particular environment or occasion or moment.
 But I don't know if we've got driving ambition to do that.
-We're very fond of it, because it's sort of why we're - we're always really happy to talk about Everest we're fond of it because of the role it played in our careers in a way.
+We're very fond of it, we're always really happy to talk about Everest, we're fond of it because of the role it played in our careers in a way.
 But I do think when I wrote the article about how Everest was a product of Dartington in the late nineties, it did make me really interested in it perhaps for those reasons actually, a bit more than other stuff, that it sort of embodies a whole set of thought - maybe this is why people do go back to old work because it, you know it embodies a whole set of ideas that were sort of central to my, to our lives at that time.

-Jonathan Pitches: Would you concur with all that, Gary?
+JP: Would you concur with all that, Gary?